Benjy96/EntrantsApi/README.md

 - C# for Visual Studio Code
 - .NET 5.0 SDK

+If you can't be bothered with prerequisites and running locally, use https://entrantsapi.azurewebsites.net/ and the postman collections under Resources/

 # Run locally

 - Shortcut to run the project in Visual Studio Code is Control + F5